AiJared/Python-RoadMap/OOP/OOP_Readme.md

 A class is the primary means for **abstraction** in oop.
 I Python, every piece of data is representef ad an instance of some class.
 A class provides a set of behaviors in the form of **member functions** also know an **methods**, with implementations that are common to all instances of that class.
 A class also serves as a **blueprint** for each instance is represented in the form of **attributes** (also known as **fields**, **instance variables** or **data members**).

 ## Example: CreditCard Class

+Based on the design described above, we are going to implement in a program (Python class) for credit card.